 Penn offers a free service to staff and faculty to help you determine your eligibility for the Public Service Loan Forgiveness (PSLF) program, assist you with navigating the application process, and advocate on your behalf with student loan providers.
 The qualifying loans must be in the employee's name.
 Student loans of other family members are not considered.

-Making an ImpactIn the first three months of 2023, six Penn employees have received a total of $450,000 in loan forgiveness through PeopleJoy.
-Another 560 Penn employees are working with PeopleJoy for a projected $45 million in student loan forgiveness over the next 10 years.
+Making an ImpactIn the first nine months of offering PeopleJoy public service loan forgiveness assistance, 24 Penn employees have received a total of $1,566,634 in loan forgiveness through PeopleJoy.
+Another 566 Penn employees are working with PeopleJoy for a projected $46,691,662 in student loan forgiveness over the next 10 years.

 See the Employee Testimonials section below where two employees talk about the impact of the program.